TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Developer/Index.rst

 Registration of a new cache should be done in an extension's :ref:`ext-localconf-php`.
 The example below defines an empty sub-array in `cacheConfigurations`.
-Neither *frontend* nor *backend* are defined, meaning that the cache manager will choose the default :ref:`variable frontend <caching-frontend-variable>` and the :ref:`database backend <caching-backend-db>` by default.
+Neither *frontend* nor *backend* are defined: The cache manager will choose the default :ref:`variable frontend <caching-frontend-variable>` and the :ref:`database backend <caching-backend-db>` by default.